chetan51/chetansurpur/source/drafts/an-ideal-snapchat.md

 title: "An Ideal Snapchat"
 ---

-Snapchat was recently acquired for 3 billion dollars.
+Snapchat was recently valued at 3 billion dollars.
 It's a ridiculous sum of money for a ridiculous product, and most people seem to think so, even the people who use it the most.

 I personally hate Snapchat, with the burning fury of a thousand suns.
 It's not just me; even my friends who are probably in the top 20% of most active Snapchat users, have major qualms with it.
 But instead of complaining about all that is wrong with Snapchat, I'll instead describe a few (relatively) simple changes that I think can turn Snapchat from the worst app to take the market by storm in recent years to the ideal photo / video messaging service.